grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/02 Azure Monitor.md

 ---
-title: 'Microsoft Azure Monitor'
+title: 'Azure Monitor'
-excerpt: 'How to export metrics from k6 Cloud to Microsoft Azure Monitor'
+excerpt: 'How to export metrics from k6 Cloud to Azure Monitor'
 ---

 ## Configuration Parameters

-The configuration parameters for sending metrics to Microsoft Azure Monitor are as follows:
+The configuration parameters for sending metrics to Azure Monitor are as follows:

 | Name                      | Description                                                                                                                                                                                |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |